 We grow with no pesticides and no chemicals.
-All of our crops are Non-GMO and we utilize little to no fossil fuels in the production of high quality foods.
+All of our crops are Non-GMO and we utilize little to no fossil fuels in the production of high quality produce.
 We are a hand powered farm and work with nature to grow the highest quality produce around.

-Son of Something farm grew from the idea that growing food can change the world.
+Son of Something farm sprouted from the idea that growing food can change the world.
 Through the cultivation of locally grown food on a small scale a great impact can be made to the health of the people, the community and the natural resources.

-Eventually I convinced my dad that it was best to tear out the front lawn and to put in our annual vegetable beds.
+Eventually I convinced my dad that it was best to tear out the lawn and to put in our annual vegetable beds.
 I started putting in long term perennials such as fruit trees, Goji berries and artichokes on other parts of the property.
 Luckily my dad is a collector of goods so there was an abundance of materials to be up-cycled into infrastructure for the farm.

 Peter Hidalgo is the owner and primary operator of the farm.
 He grew up along the Bear River and attended the local schools from Cottage Hill through Bear River High.
 A native of Nevada County his triple bottom line is to grow quality food in a sustainable manner that nourishes the consumer, while caring for the environment through how it is grown and making a living by doing something that matters.

 He has a Bachelors degree in Social Science from the University of California Chico, a Natural Science degree from Sierra College and a Permaculture Design certificate from Oregon State University.
 Visit his page here.